AntonioAPDL/antonio-aguirre.github.io/research.md

   <div class="research-software-note">
     <h2>Code and Reproducibility</h2>
     <p>
-      Selected package code, manuscript-support scripts, and data-processing workflows are collected on the
+      Package source, manuscript repositories, and selected implementation examples are listed on the
       <a href="/software/">Software page</a>.
-I keep that page selective so each public example has a clear purpose
-      and enough context to be useful.
+Each item is labeled by release or manuscript status.
     </p>
   </div>
 </div>